tsirbunen/dots/README.md

 - To get an understanding of how the web ui works, perhaps a good way is to start is to examine the [feature-files](/frontend/cypress/features/launch-app/launch-app.feature) and to run Cypress testing in the visual "open" mode (see instructions below).
 Or, start with the [\_app.tsx-file](/frontend/pages/_app.tsx) and continue top-down.

-### server
+### SERVER

 - DOTS server is a Typescript [Fastify](https://www.fastify.io) server added with [GraphQL Helix](https://github.com/contra/graphql-helix) capabilities.
 The GraphQl schema is built with [GraphQL Modules](https://the-guild.dev/graphql/modules/docs) that enables adding small units piece-by-piece.
 - In the DOTS there are only a couple of main entities.
 Each of the entities has a dedicated GraphQL module and an ORM model.
-- PostgreSQL is used as the permanent data storage, and [Objection](https://vincit.github.io/objection.js/) and [Knex](https://knexjs.org/guide/) are used to manage the database.
+- PostgreSQL is used as the permanent data storage, and [Knex](https://knexjs.org/guide/) is used to manage the database.
 - For testing, [Mocha](https://mochajs.org) and [Chai](https://www.chaijs.com) were selected.
 - In the center of the DOTS "data model" is a **poll**.
 A poll has an **owner** and multiple voting options or **options**.
 Each option can have multiple **votes**.
 - The main functionalities of the server are the following: